tresabhi/f1tenth_gym_ros/README.md

 The car should begin moving forward and then ride off into the distance.
 You are now ready to begin designing your own follow-the-gap algorithms.

 `control+c` out of the `follow_gap` node should gracefully kill the algorithm (although the car will keep moving).
+If you want to stop the car from moving after killing the follow-the-gap algorithm, you can run the `stop_car` node.

 Then, x-ing out of RVIZ and then `control+c` from the launch terminal should gracefully kill the entire simulation.